georgeroubie/CSS-Style-Guide/README.md

 # CSS Style Guide

-> This is the CSS Style Guide that I created for the Frond-End Dept. of [Pobuca](https://pobuca.com), in order to use it in every Front-End Project.
+> This is the CSS Style Guide that [Pobuca](https://pobuca.com) uses in every Front-End Project.

 ## CSS Pre-Processor

 > CSS pre-processors helpes you write reusable, maintainable and extensible CSS code.
 You increase your productivity, and decrease the amount of code you are writing in a project.

-Sass is the most mature, stable, and powerful professional grade CSS extension language.
+SCSS is the most mature, stable, and powerful professional grade CSS extension language.

 ## JavaScript Task Runner